Erudika/para-search-elasticsearch-v5/README.md

 ## What is this?

+**THIS PROJECT IS DEPRECATED AND WILL NOT BE MAINTAINED ANY LONGER** Please use the latest [Para plugin for Elasticsearch](https://github.com/Erudika/para-search-elasticsearch)

 **Para** was designed as a simple and modular back-end framework for object persistence and retrieval.
 It enables your application to store objects directly to a data store (NoSQL) or any relational database (RDBMS) and it also automatically indexes those objects and makes them searchable.